 As you cater to smaller and smaller segments, the average uplift you can expect to gain from your total customer base grows.
 In smaller groups, each customer will generate more uplift on average than if he or she were approached as a part of a larger group.
 When a group of customers is segmented and targeted by many small campaigns, the accumulated uplift is much higher in comparison to the results of a “spray and pray” campaign.

 Keeping Customers Engaged and Loyal to Your Brand is Essential

-Customer loyalty has always been important, but today it has become the number one differentiator between your success or failure as a brand.
-Online trade has dramatically lowered the entry bar into commerce, and competition today is fiercer than ever – as are customer expectations.
-In fact, 79 percent of customers will take their business to a competitor within a week of a sub-par experience with that brand.
+Customer loyalty has always been important, but today it has become the number one differentiator between your brand’s success or failure. eCommerce has dramatically lowered the entry bar into commerce, and competition today is fiercer than ever – as are customer expectations.
+In fact, 65% of customers said they have changed to a different brand because of a poor experience.

-With the growing costs of customer acquisition and the myriad options savvy clients have at their fingertips, keeping customers loyal and engaged is an imperative.
+With the growing costs of customer acquisition and the myriad options savvy clients have at their fingertips, keeping customers loyal and engaged is imperative.
 Indeed, not only is loyalty today far from dead, it’s more important than ever, and with the rise of customer marketing technologies, it is increasingly tied to a brand’s bottom line.
-According to research, increasing customer retention by just 5 percent boosts profits by 25 to 95 percent.
+According to research, increasing customer retention by just 5 percent boosts profits by 25-95%.
 And as balancing the revenue from new and existing customers is crucial for the health of your business, customer loyalty is not a nice-to-have anymore; it’s a necessity.